Fizza439/Calorie-Coach/README.md

 # Calorie-Coach
-Calorie Coach is a comprehensive web tool that helps users calculate their BMI, BMR, BFR, ideal body weight, and daily calorie requirements.
-It also provides food suggestions, and informative pages on diet, exercise, sleep, and healthcare, all developed using HTML, CSS, JavaScript, and PHP.
+Calorie Coach is an all-in-one web platform designed to help users manage their health and fitness goals.
+The website features a robust calculator that calculates key health metrics such as Body Mass Index (BMI), Basal Metabolic Rate (BMR), Body Fat Ratio (BFR), ideal body weight, and daily calorie needs.
+In addition to the calculators, the website provides tailored food suggestions to help users meet their nutritional goals.

+It also includes informative sections on diet, exercise, sleep, and healthcare to guide users in making healthy lifestyle choices.
+The site contains essential features such as About Us, Contact Us, and FAQs to support user engagement and provide a seamless experience.
+Built using HTML, CSS, JavaScript, and PHP, Calorie Coach is an interactive and user-friendly web application focused on promoting wellness.